argyle-sample-apps/bank/README.md

 ## Getting Started

 1. Rename `env.example` to `.env` and fill in Argyle related keys from your https://console.argyle.com account.
-Stytch and Unit (maybe it's good we didn't go for deeper Unit integration) information is optional.
+Stytch and Unit information is optional.

 2. Install the dependencies
 ```bash